The Power of a Visionary Mindset: How to Think, Lead, and Succeed

 How Does Goal Visualization Physically Change the Brain?

 Goal visualization physically changes the brain through measurable structural and functional adaptations, including increased gray matter density in the prefrontal cortex and strengthened neural pathways via long-term potentiation.
-Neuroimaging studies show that mental rehearsal activates motor and premotor cortices at 80–90% the intensity of physical practice, producing documentable synaptic changes within weeks.
+Mental rehearsal activates motor and premotor cortices at 80–90% the intensity of physical practice, producing documentable synaptic changes within weeks.

 The brain does change in response to visualization.
 But it changes in the direction you rehearse.
 Rehearse outcomes and you strengthen anticipation circuitry.
 Rehearse process and you strengthen execution circuitry.